-The Loamy ecological site provides a variety of wildlife habitat for an array of species.
+The Droughty ecological site of the Central Rocky Mountains Valleys, LRU 01 Subset A, provides a variety of wildlife habitat for an array of species.
 Prior to the settlement of this area, large herds of antelope, elk, and bison roamed.
 Though the bison have been replaced, mostly with domesticated livestock, elk and antelope still frequently utilize this largely intact landscape for winter habitat in areas adjacent to forests.